What is the SRT protocol? Everything you need to know in 2026

 Haivision launched SRT in 2013 to address the reliability shortcomings of existing protocols on unpredictable networks.
 In 2017, the protocol was opened to the open-source community, enabling its mass adoption and continuous improvement by developers, broadcasters and technology companies worldwide.

-Since then, SRT has seen increasing adoption.
-By 2025, it is firmly established as a benchmark for low-latency video streaming, popular in media, sports broadcasting and corporate communications.
+Since then, SRT has seen growing adoption.
+By 2026, it is firmly established as the benchmark for low-latency video streaming, prized in media, sports broadcasting, and corporate communications.

 How does SRT work?